vrypan/fargo/README.md

 A command line tool to interact with Farcaster

+A command line tool to interact with Farcaster

 Usage:
   fargo [command]

 Available Commands:
+  cache       Cache management
-  completion  Generate the autocompletion script for the specified shell config      Get/Set fargo configuration parameters download    Download Farcaster-embedded URLs get         Get Farcaster data help        Help about any command inspect     Inspect a cast version     Get the current version.
+  completion  Generate the autocompletion script for the specified shell config      Get/Set fargo configuration parameters download    Download Farcaster-embedded URLs get         Get Farcaster data help        Help about any command inspect     Inspect a cast send version     Get the current version.

 Flags: